-There is dedicated space on the 4th and 5th floors for English National Ballet School including, three rehearsal studios, a lecture theatre, rehabilitation facilities, gym and green room.
+There’s dedicated space on the 4th and 5th floors for English National Ballet School including three rehearsal studios, a lecture theatre, rehabilitation facilities, gym and green room.

-With English National Ballet marking its 70th anniversary in 2020, the organisation now occupies their new iconic building at Ballymore’s newly developed London City Island, a mixed-use district in Canning Town, east London, on a peninsula between the River Lea and the Thames.
+Completed in 2019, ahead of English National Ballet marking its 70th anniversary in 2020, the building is an iconic part of Ballymore’s newly developed London City Island.
+This is a mixed-use district in Canning Town, East London, on a peninsula between the River Lea and the Thames.

-Along with winning the prestigious Architect’s Journal award for Building of the Year in September 2020, the building was awarded a RIBA London Award and crowned RIBA London Building of the Year in August 2021.
+The building won the prestigious Architect’s Journal award for Building of the Year in September 2020.
+It was also awarded the RICS Social Impact award in London in 2020, and a RIBA London Award in addition to being crowned RIBA London Building of the Year in August 2021.